-Family-Based Therapy via Telehealth
+Family-Based Treatment via Telehealth

-Family-Based Therapy (FBT), also known as the Maudsley method or Maudsley approach, is widely considered the treatment of choice for adolescents with eating disorders.
+Family-Based Treatment (FBT), also known as the Maudsley method or Maudsley approach, is widely considered the treatment of choice for adolescents with eating disorders.
 Numerous studies have demonstrated the effectiveness of FBT, and indeed, at The Emily Program, we have found that adolescent clients who participate in FBT have the best outcomes of any treatment modality we utilize for this age group.

 FBT is based on the understanding that families know their children better than anyone else and is anchored by the idea that parents are often fully capable of feeding their children.
 In the FBT model, parents have control of their child’s weight restoration and are actively involved in their child’s recovery process.
 The role of the professional is to support the family as they work toward restoring their child’s health.

 FBT is traditionally used in outpatient settings, where the child can remain at home and participate in normal family life.
 However, many children with eating disorders are not able to fully recover in an outpatient setting.
 This is not because the parents, child, or therapist are doing FBT wrong.
 It is because of the complexity of the child’s illness.
 Even with approaches like FBT, eating disorders are extremely difficult to treat.